ava-labs/avalanche-docs/docs/subnets/when-to-use-subnet-vs-c-chain.md

-# When to Use Subnet vs. C-Chain
+# When to Build on a Subnet vs. on the C-Chain

-Subnet is a subset of Avalanche Primary Network validators agreeing to run the same [Virtual Machines (VM)](../subnets/README.md#virtual-machines) with its own rules.
+A Subnet is a subset of Avalanche Primary Network validators agreeing to run the same [Virtual Machines (VM)](../subnets/README.md#virtual-machines) with its own rules.
 Subnet enables extra dimensions of reliability, efficiency, and data sovereignty.
 It provides the ability to create custom blockchains for different use cases, while isolating high-traffic applications from